Miggycraft/BYOR/README.md

-# BYOR
- Byor - Build Your Own Rig
+# BYOR - Build Your Own Rig

+ITS120L Project

+### Requirements

+xampp, mysql

+written in php